 5.8 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs), including APP 3 and APP 5, when collecting personal information.

 5.9 Data holders must also ensure they adhere to Privacy Safeguard 10, which requires them to notify consumers of the disclosure of their CDR data.

 How Privacy Safeguard 5 interacts with the Privacy Act

 5.10 It is important to understand how Privacy Safeguard 5 interacts with the Privacy Act and the APPs.

 5.11 Like Privacy Safeguard 5, APP 5 outlines when an entity must notify of collection, as well as what information must be included in the notification.

 5.12 The Privacy Act and APP 5 provide protection where collected data is personal information, but not CDR data.

 Privacy protections that apply in the CDR context

 Privacy Safeguard 5

-Privacy Safeguard 5 applies instead of APP 5 to CDR data that has been collected by an accredited data recipient in accordance with Privacy Safeguard 3.
+For accredited data recipients of a consumer’s CDR data, the Privacy Safeguard 5 notification requirements apply to any of that consumer’s CDR data that been collected in accordance with Privacy Safeguard 3.